 Disclaimer: I was a borderline recluse before this whole thing started.
 This has not impacted my life much.

 The amount of shipments going to homes all over the world has increased.
 Many of these shipments are air freight.

 Air freight once reserved for things that were relatively urgent (like late car parts) are now used to deliver everything under the sun to every person under the sun.
 This has resulted in a surge in demand for air freight, with the resulting pricing and availability pressures.
 Now – the parts keeping 5,000 people from being able to build a car are competing for airplane space with OLED TVs or other electronic gadgets being demanded by adults bored out of their skulls by the lock downs and going crazy from the social isolation.

 Speaking of electronic gadgets and OLED TVs, your suppliers of microprocessors and electrical components are now flush with the new customers mentioned above.
 These electronic gadgets have much less stringent specs than the automotive industry, as well as much shorter production and service support requirements.
 Your X-box and iPhone don’t need to operate from-40°C to 85 °C and survive thermal shock, vibration, humidity endurance, or any of that nonsense.
+Instead of supporting 3-6 year production life + 10 years service, they only need to support 1-3 year production life plus zero service.
+Consumer electronics are disposable and obsolete very quickly.
 Furthermore, as long as the device doesn’t literally catch on fire, there are no real high severity failure modes for consumer electronics.
 Annoyed customer is about the worst it gets.

 If I were a microprocessor manufacturer, I would prefer to supply consumer electronics over automotive – all day – every day.
 Now we’re competing for micros from that fast growing segment as well.